MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 tx-consumer   1         1         1            1           2d
 ```

-There are no applications connected to the `dr` site just yet.
+It did not deploy any application to the `dr-site`.
 ```bash
 $ bin/switch-ns dr-site
 $ kubectl get deployments